 As I explained in “How I Remade Myself After A Breakdown“, even though I was very muscular and fresh off the family farm as a lad, I was never a man’s man, or a blokey bloke, or however you might wish to express machismo.
 One of the sharpest reflections on that came at my brother’s buck’s (bachelor’s) night when everyone was crowded around the typical stripper’s performance cheering and, while not wishing to be singled out as being disinterested (out of fear of it being confused for being of ambiguous sexual orientation), I gathered with everybody looking upon the performance but all the while was wanting for it to be finished as soon as possible.
 Thankfully, an over-excited mate of my father rushed forward towards the performer bringing an end to the performance.
 When it was my turn for a buck’s night the one thing my mates knew for certain was off the table on the night was a stripper.

 I dislike being within large groups of emotionally charged men.
 I feel uncomfortable with the unpredictability of over-excited testosterone.
-Perhaps it is one of the many consequences, together with post-traumatic disorder, of needing to bravely step up on the night of my parent’s anniversary when I was 15 years of age to take my father’s gun from his hand when he was overwhelmed with emotions – anger, hurt, confusion – at fear of loss of our family farm through foreclosure.
+Perhaps it is one of the many consequences, together with post-traumatic disorder, of needing to bravely step up on a traumatic night at home when I was 15 years of age to take my father’s gun from his hand when he was overwhelmed with emotions – anger, hurt, confusion – at fear of loss of our family farm through foreclosure.
 The ambiguity of his intentions in that moment of rage has never left me, neither the image in my head of those 6 bullets sitting atop our fridge, as he left them that night, looking down upon our family table as we ate every meal for seemingly years.

 None of that makes me less of a man than any other.
 It took me some time to realise it, but if the old stereotype that bravery is the reserve of real men, then confronting real emotions is the ultimate in masculine expression.